henbalmant/shoutr/README.md

-# README
+# README - wip

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+All the versions of gems and dependencies is available on the Gemfile

-* Ruby version
+Ruby version: 2.3.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+# How to configurate:

-* How to run the test suite
+* Clone or download the repository

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Run bundle install

-* ...
+*